The Equal Employment Opportunity Commission (EEOC) is a federal agency charged with enforcing laws prohibiting job discrimination.

 What Is the Equal Employment Opportunity Commission (EEOC)?

-Title VII applies to employers with 15 or more employees, as well as colleges and universities (both public and private), employment agencies, and labor organizations such as unions.
+Title VII applies to employers with 15 or more employees, colleges and universities (both public and private), employment agencies, and labor organizations such as unions.

-The Equal Pay Act of 1963 (EPA), which protects men and women who perform substantially equal work in the same establishment from sex-based wage discrimination.
+The EEOC also enforces the Equal Pay Act of 1963 (EPA), which protects men and women who perform substantially equal work in the same establishment from sex-based wage discrimination.

 Employers are prohibited from offering a lower wage to women (or men) if another man (or woman) is doing the same work at a higher wage.
 Labor organizations or their agents are also prohibited from influencing employers to offer different levels of pay to male and female employees.